What is an ophthalmologist?

 Ophthalmologists are licensed and qualified to diagnose and treat all eye diseases and vision problems, including the following potentially blinding conditions:

-Some ophthalmologists specialize in vision correction surgery (such as LASIK) to reduce or eliminate your need for corrective lenses for myopia and other refractive errors.
+Some ophthalmologists specialize in vision correction surgery (such as LASIK) to reduce or correct your need for corrective lenses for myopia and other refractive errors.

 And, like optometrists, many ophthalmologists also provide routine comprehensive eye exams and prescribe eyeglasses and contact lenses.